Dubroca/move_file_txt/README.md

 # move_file_txt
-Code to move files in .txt folders according to their names in PHP.
+Code to move files in .txt folders according to their names in PHP